 Top Food Trucks, Tacos & BBQ

-Try the spicy laab moo and pungent papaya salad from Dee Dee Thai food truck.
+Try the spicy laab moo and papaya salad from Dee Dee Thai food truck.
 Via 313’s cheesy, square Detroit-style pizza is a local darling.
 Plant-based Mexican street food from Lick It Up has no meat but extra flavor.
-The Bearded Baking Company's savory desserts include decadent chicken fried bacon gateau.
+The Bearded Baking Company has savory desserts like a decadent three-layer chicken fried bacon gateau.

 Discover more dining options at visitaustin.org/food